 Sometimes families become so dysfunctional that a family member decides that he can’t stay connected any longer to a specific person in the family or, in some cases, the entire family.
 Typically people who estrange themselves from family tend to be over the age of 18 years, because that is the point when they begin to reach adulthood and have more independence.
 I have counseled clients through the estrangement process, and have also seen clients who have come to see me after the estrangement has already been established.

 Estrangements from family are one of the most psychologically painful experiences anyone could experience.
-It almost goes without saying that estranging yourself from family is absolutely counter-intuitive: Who, after all, would think to terminate a relationship with someone who raised you?
-Sadly, the answer is that it’s typically only people who have been neglected, abused or exploited in some way who would pursue such a tumultuous split within the family dynamic.
+It almost goes without saying that estranging yourself from family is absolutely counterintuitive: Who, after all, would think to terminate a relationship with someone who raised you?
+Sadly, the answer is that it’s typically only people who have been neglected, abused, or exploited in some way who would pursue such a tumultuous split.

 Adding more stress to the already-stressful mix, society tends to project harsh judgment on people who reject their family – even as disturbed as some families can be.
 As a therapist who, by profession, must work to find the empathy for anyone who comes for treatment, it is hard to swallow the fact that some men and women can be so judgmental about others’ experience – especially when they have no real idea about how bad things may have been in the estranger’s family!

 Overall, Agllias (2013) explains that family estrangement is often experienced as a considerable loss; its ambiguous nature and social disenfranchisement can contribute to significant grief responses, perceived stigma, and social isolation in some cases.
 In researching for this article, I found how little research actually exists on this topic, and that lack is due largely to the stigma associated with estrangement: Most people don’t want to talk openly about why they estranged themselves from family for fear of judgment.

 How to Conduct a Family Estrangement Most Effectively and Least Painfully